5.3 magnitude quake hits Jammu and Kashmir

 For Daily Alerts

 Srinagar, Oct 29: An earthquake of magnitude 5.3 struck Jammu & Kashmir at 08:13 pm today, as per ANI.
 No casualties were reported.
+The epicentre of the earthquake is not known as of now.

 Last week, a low-intensity quake hit Himachal Pradesh's Kinnaur district.
 No loss of life or property was reported in the quake that hit on October 22, officials said.